kharaldsson/naive-bayes-text-clf/README.md

-Bernoulli and Multinomial NB from scratch (artifacts).
-Task=text classification
+**Archive: Bernoulli and Multinomial NB from scratch. text classification